gatorpazz/consider-herbs/README.md

 # consider-herbs
-Consider Herbs is a MERN stack web app and e-commerce site allowing visitors to learn about and purchase herbs, as well as viewing wellness videos produced and curated by the brand.
-This app also features an admin backend to give the brand hands-on access to update the site and store's contents.
+Consider Herbs is a Jamstack web app and e-commerce site built using Gatsby with React components, allowing visitors to learn about and purchase herbs, as well as viewing wellness videos produced and curated by the brand.
+This app also integrates with a CMS to give the client hands-on access to update the site's and store's contents.

 This app serves the term project for the University of Florida's CEN3031 Spring 2021 course